agw76638/ATBS/README.md

 # ATBS
-things from Automate The Boring Stuff
+Things from the book [Automate The Boring Stuff](https://automatetheboringstuff.com/)